DFTF-PConsole/TryHackMe/README.md

 - **Internet Archive**: Internet Archive is a non-profit library of millions of free books, movies, software, music, websites, and more ([archive.org](https://archive.org/))
 ### J
 - **John the Ripper**: John the Ripper is a tool designed to help systems administrators to find weak (easy to guess or crack through brute force) passwords ([kali.org](https://www.kali.org/tools/john/) | [openwall.com](https://www.openwall.com/john/))
+- **JRuby**: JRuby is a high performance, stable, fully threaded Java implementation of the Ruby programming language ([jruby.org](https://www.jruby.org/))
+- **Jython**: The Jython project provides implementations of Python in Java, providing to Python the benefits of running on the JVM and access to classes written in Java ([jython.org](https://www.jython.org/))
 ### K
 - **Kali Linux Metapackages**: metapackages allow for easy installation of certain tools in a specific field, or alternatively, for the installation of a full Kali suite ([kali.org](https://www.kali.org/blog/kali-linux-metapackages/))
 - [`KaliWordlists/`](Materials/KaliWordlists/) - **Wordlists**: This contains the rockyou.txt wordlist ([kali.org](https://www.kali.org/tools/wordlists/))